NIME-conference/cookbook/Chairs/music_chair.md

 # Music Chair

-Main role: Be responsible for the music program during the conference.
+Main role: Responsibility for the music program for the conference.
 This includes:

 1. Direct the music reviewing and selection process
 2. Make the music program